Roni-Boiz/terraform-ebs-2048-app/README.md

     - or -
     $ docker push <ecr_repo_uri>:<tag>
     ```

-    > [!TIP]
-    > All the required code snippets to push the image to ECR is provided by the AWS ECR `push commands` buton in ECR repository.
-Please modify the image name according to your image name.
+    ***All the required code snippets to push the image to ECR is provided by the AWS ECR `push commands` buton in ECR repository.
+Please modify the image name according to your image name.***

     **Step 02**: In the current `main.tf` comment out resource block from line nn (116-122) and uncomment the resource block from line no (124-129).